-The Authority considers that Allconnex should provide further detailed information on capital expenditure for 2008/09 that can be verified against councils' audited financial accounts, as required under the Direction.
+The Authority considered that Allconnex should provide further detailed information on capital expenditure for 2008/09 that can be verified against councils' audited financial accounts, as required under the Direction.

-The Authority notes that 2009/10 capital expenditure cannot be verified against councils' financial accounts as supporting information based on 2009/10 audited accounts is yet to be provided by the entities.
-Allconnex subsequently indicated that it will provide the 2009/10 audited capital expenditure information to the Authority with is responses to the draft report, in early 2011.
+The Authority noted that 2009/10 capital expenditure could not be verified against councils' financial accounts as supporting information based on 2009/10 audited accounts is yet to be provided by the entities.
+Allconnex subsequently indicated that it would provide the 2009/10 audited capital expenditure information to the Authority with its responses to the Draft Report, in early 2011.